Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 # Humanity and their games

 This paints a grim picture of what may be lost in the future, long after we're gone.
 I think it's likely we will lose games and we will continue to make the same mistakes.
-But I also think there are people that care and that this is worthy cause to care about.
+But I also think there are people that care and that this is a worthy cause to care about.

-We may wipe ourselves out one day, and if something else finds our remains, I believe they'll be able to piece some fun games back together.
+We may wipe ourselves out one day, and if something *else* finds our remains, I believe they'll be able to piece some fun games back together.
 If we don't wipe ourselves out, I think there is a lot of work involved in remembering all of these games.
 More people are out there developing games than there are preserving them and we're continually burying what came before us.

 We can speculate about what games might become in the future, VR, AR and beyond.
 Full simulations of worlds down to the atom.
 Plugging in directly with brain to computer interfaces.
 Science fiction can paint an awesome future, but we may still enjoy sitting around a table playing board games 1000 years from now.